pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

             If omitted no shared memory space is created.

         pre
-            contains every pluglet associated to the "pre" hook of the plugin.
-Each pluglet are associated to a sequence number which is the order of execution of the plugin.
-A smaller number will be thus executed before an higher sequence number.
+            contains every pluglet associated with the "pre" hook of the plugin.
+Each pluglet are associated with a sequence number which is the order of execution of the plugin.
+A smaller number will be thus executed before a higher sequence number.
 Each pluglet can take two more keys :

                 jit
                     true or false, override the jit_master choice defined on the root of the JSON object